Managing dietary problems

-Some people develop diabetes before the pancreatic cancer is diagnosed or soon after surgery.
-Diabetes, or poorly controlled blood sugar levels, occurs because your pancreas may not be making enough insulin or the cancer is stopping the glucose from working.
+Some people develop diabetes before pancreatic cancer is diagnosed or soon after surgery.
+Diabetes, or high blood sugar levels, can occur if your pancreas is not making enough insulin (a hormone responsible for regulating blood sugar levels).

-The way diabetes is controlled varies from person to person but usually includes a combination of balancing your blood sugar levels and managing your diet.
-If needed, you'll have medication to control your blood sugar levels.
-Your doctor and a dietitian will tell you the best way to take care of yourself if you have diabetes.
+The way diabetes is managed varies from person to person but usually includes a combination of dietary changes and medication.
+If needed, your doctor will advise you on medications and a dietitian will help you manage and change your diet.

 - Eat small meals and snacks regularly to help control blood sugar levels.

-- If you're taking diabetes medication, you need to include carbohydrate foods at everymeal to avoid low blood sugar levels.
-These include breads, cereals, pasta, rice, fruit and some starchy vegetables, such as potato, sweet potato, pumpkin or corn.
+- If you are taking diabetes medication, you need to include high-fibre carbohydrate foods at everymeal to avoid low blood sugar levels.
+These include wholegrain breads and cereals, vegetables and fruit.

-- For more information about diabetes see Diabetes Australia.
+- For more information about diabetes see diabetesaustralia.com.au

-- fatty bowel movements (stools) that are difficult to flush
+- diarrhoea or fatty bowel movements (stools) that are pale in colour, frothy, loose and difficult to flush

 - weight loss.

-Protein and glucose powder supplements can also be added to meals and snacks for extra energy.
-These shouldn’t be used as meal replacements as they don’t provide vitamins or minerals.
-Glucose supplements may not be recommended if you've been diagnosed with diabetes.
+Glucose powder supplements can also provide energy, but shouldn’t be used as a meal replacement as they don’t provide protein, vitamins or minerals.
+Glucose supplements may not be recommended if you have been diagnosed with diabetes.